philipbjorge/openshift-diy-nginx-uwsgi-django/README.md

 ---------------

 The 'pre_build' hook script performs the following actions:
-* Installs Python 2.7.4
+* Installs Python 2.7.8
-* Installs Virtualenv 1.9.1 and creates virtualenv in $OPENSHIFT_DATA_DIR/virtualenv
+* Installs Virtualenv 1.11.6 and creates virtualenv in $OPENSHIFT_DATA_DIR/virtualenv
-* Installs Nginx 1.4.0
+* Installs Nginx 1.7.7
+* Installs Memcached 1.4.21

 You can install any version as you want, just change versions variables in this script